JohnEarnest/Mako/games/Warrior2/Readme.md

 If you create a file called `warrior.fs` in the same directory as the game, the `load` command can be used to execute all the code in this file- this makes it easy to work on your Warrior in your favorite text editor.
 If you aren't starting the game "cold" every time you make some changes, you may want to use `forget` to clear out old definitions from your dictionary before issuing `load` again.

 While the game is running, any debugging output will be shown a line at a time at the bottom of the screen, with brief pauses between lines.
+This means if you wish to print less than 40 characters at a time you should be using `typeln` or terminating your output with `cr`, the command for printing a carriage return.
 Control+C will immediately halt the program and return to the Forth prompt.

 The Forth Warrior Dialect
 -------------------------